HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

-{ The input embedding strategy aims to address the complexity issue from both spatial and temporal dimensions.
-Specifically, it consists of a Segment Embedding~(SE) and a Spatial-Temporal Positional Encoding~(ST-PE).} To verify their effectiveness, we set up three variants.
-First, we set $HUTFormer\ w/o\ ST\text{-}PE$, which replaces the ST-PE with standard learnable positional encoding.
-Second, we set $HUTFormer\ GCN$, which replaces the spatial embeddings in ST-PE with graph convolution~\cite{2019GWNet}.
-Third, we remove the segment embedding to get $HUTFormer\ w/o\ SE$.
+The input embedding strategy aims to address the complexity issue from both spatial and temporal dimensions.
+Specifically, it consists of a Segment Embedding~(SE) and a Spatial-Temporal Positional Encoding~(ST-PE).
+To verify their effectiveness, we set up three variants.
+First, we set HUTFormer w/o ST-PE, which replaces the ST-PE with standard learnable positional encoding.
+Second, we set HUTFormer GCN, which replaces the spatial embeddings in ST-PE with graph convolution~\citep{2019GWNet}.
+Third, we remove the segment embedding to get HUTFormer w/o SE.
 As shown in Table \ref{tab:ablation}, without ST-PE, the performance of HUTFormer decreases significantly.
 This is because modeling the correlations between time series is the basis of traffic forecasting.
 In addition, we can see that the ST-PE strategy is significantly better than performing graph convolution, indicating the superiority of ST-PE.
 Moreover, removing segment embedding not only leads to a significant decrease in performance but also increases the complexity due to the increased sequence length. { These results indicate the effectiveness of the spatial-temporal positional encoding and segment merging.}

 Finally, we evaluate the two-stage training strategy of HUTFormer.
 To this end, we set two variants.
-First, we set $HUTFormer$ $end2end$, which trains the HUTFormer in an end-to-end strategy.
-Second, we set $HUTFormer\ w/o\ fix$, which does not fix the parameter of the encoder when training the decoder.
+First, we set HUTFormer end2end, which trains the HUTFormer in an end-to-end strategy.
+Second, we set HUTFormer w/o fix, which does not fix the parameter of the encoder when training the decoder.
 The results in Table \ref{tab:ablation} show that either the end-to-end strategy or the strategy without fixing the encoder leads to insufficient optimization and significant performance degradation.
 In addition, both strategies require more memory.
 In contrast, our two-stage strategy achieves the best performance and efficiency simultaneously.